 What causes pneumonia?

-- Viral pneumonia – caused by a virus e.g. the flu or COVID-19 (coronavirus).
+Viral pneumonia – caused by a virus e.g. the flu or Covid-19.

 Is pneumonia contagious?

-Yes, like a cold or flu, pneumonia is contagious when caused by a bacterial or viral infection.
-It spreads when someone with pneumonia coughs or sneezes, releasing tiny droplets of fluid containing infected particles.
-Another person then inhales these particles and they develop pneumonia.
+Like a cold or flu, pneumonia is contagious when it's caused by a bacterial or viral infection.
+It can spread when someone with pneumonia coughs or sneezes, releasing tiny droplets of fluid containing infected particles.
+If another person inhales these particles, they may develop pneumonia.

 What is walking pneumonia?